Installing on Windows

 Configure datastore where server configuration data will be located.

-Embedded database — If this option is chosen, server configuration data will be stored locally in the embedded H2 database located in [MFT Server installation directory]/data
+Embedded database — If this option is selected, server configuration data will be stored locally in the embedded H2 database located in [MFT Server installation directory]/data.
+As a reminder, this database should be used for evaluation purposes where the test load is not expected to be heavy.

 -